cameronbracco/DS4420-final-project/README.md

 ## Running Stuff

-NOTE: Before you run the first time, make sure you have run `pip install wandb` and logged in using `wandb login`
+NOTE: Before you run the first time, make sure you have run `pip install wandb` and log in using `wandb login`

-Once logged in with `wandb` running should be as simple as `python3 main.py`

 If you do not want to sync data to the cloud, run `wandb offline`.
 This can then be toggled again using `wandb online`.
+You probably want to run in offline mode.

+To run our model with MNIST, set the dataset name in config.yaml to "mnist".
+Run main.py

+To run our model with Fashion-MNIST, set the dataset name in config.yaml to "fmnist".
+Run main.py

+To run our model with CIFAR-10, set the dataset name in config.yaml to "cifar10".
+For CIFAR, look at the cifar config file for the hyper parameter values.
+Run main.py